dragondive/plantuml_demo/README.md

 **Acknowledgements**

-* Many thanks to [Markdown-Videos](https://github.com/Snailedlt/Markdown-Videos/) for the convenient YouTube thumbnail and link embedding used in this document.
+* Many thanks to [Markdown-Videos](https://github.com/Snailedlt/Markdown-Videos/) for
+  the convenient YouTube thumbnail and link embedding used in this document.

-  Github in its infinite wisdom stubbornly refuses to support embedding YouTube videos, while videos uploaded to Github are conveniently embedded complete with a play button and progress bar!
-Apparently, the only thing Microsoft learned from all the anti-competitive lawsuits is figuring out what unethical behaviour they can likely get away with.
+  Github in its infinite wisdom refuses to support embedding YouTube videos, while conveniently providing even video player controls for videos uploaded to Github.
+  Apparently, all that Microsoft has learned from the several anti-competitive lawsuits is evaluating what unethical behaviour they can get away with. :facepalm: